NoakLiu/SandBox-RL/docs/usage_report.md

 ## Conclusion

-SandGraphX provides a powerful framework for building intelligent systems that combine LLM decision-making with RL optimization.
+Sandbox-RLX provides a powerful framework for building intelligent systems that combine LLM decision-making with RL optimization.
 The trading and social network examples demonstrate the framework's versatility and effectiveness across different domains.
 Key success factors include proper prompt engineering, robust RL training, and careful workflow design.

 The framework's modular architecture enables easy extension to new domains while maintaining consistent patterns for LLM integration and RL optimization.
 Future work could explore multi-agent scenarios, more sophisticated RL algorithms, and integration with real-world data sources.